AOT-Technologies/forms-flow-ai/DEPENDENCIES.md

    #### NOTE:
    * If you are using keycloak version **11.0 and above**, you can use the keycloak import script  [mentioned here](https://github.com/AOT-Technologies/forms-flow-ai/blob/master/forms-flow-idm/keycloak/imports/formsflow-ai-realm.json) .
-   * If you are in keycloak version **7.0 and above**, refer our [guide](https://github.com/AOT-Technologies/forms-flow-ai/blob/master/forms-flow-idm/keycloak/README.md#create-realm) on how to setup manually setup keycloak roles/users  .
+   * If you are in keycloak version **7.0 and above**, refer our [guide](https://github.com/AOT-Technologies/forms-flow-ai/blob/master/forms-flow-idm/keycloak/README.md#create-realm) on how to manually setup keycloak roles/users .
    <br>

   ## 6. forms-flow-web